 Many people associate aging with rotting.
 When they hear of flavor, they think of a near-rot taste.
 Nothing can be further from the truth.
 Hanging deer involves keeping a deer hang without allowing rot.

-Flavoring meat by aging it is an old concept.
+Flavoring meat by aging is an old concept.
 Generations by generations have tried and tested the technique.
 Some skeptics are, however, still not convinced.
 Many have asked me for the science behind flavoring by aging.
 Is there any scientific support?
 Yes!

 The conditions for aging allow for the growth of fungi of the Thamnidium genus.
 These fungi produce enzymes that add flavor to aged meat.
 The flavor is not caused by ‘decaying’ bacteria as many have come to believe.